How to Ensure a Fair Appraisal of Your Property

 • Other aspects of property that appear inaccurate

 Work with your loan officer and real estate agent to get comparable sales information.
-Comparable information from websites like Realtor, Zillow, Redfin, and Trulia can also be utilized to provide recent sale activity of comparable properties however keep in mind that the best information source will be from the your current or a local realtor.
+Comparable information from websites like Realtor, Zillow, Redfin, and Trulia can also be utilized to provide recent sale activity of comparable properties however keep in mind that the best information source will be from your current or local realtor.
 Properties currently listed for sale cannot be use.

 Comparable Sales Selection Guidance